ganeshapp/web-developer/docs/README.md

 # Web Developer Course

-All the Notes from hyperskill.org and freecodecamp.org
+All the Notes from hyperskill.org and freecodecamp.org and youtube channel: https://www.youtube.com/c/TheNetNinja/playlists